AbdulDevHub/3D-Apple-Homepage/README.md

-# 3D Apple Website With Three.js, WebGi, & GSAP
+# 3D Apple Homepage With Three.js, WebGi, & GSAP

 This repository contains the source code for a 3D Apple website.
 The website is built using Three.js, WebGi, and GSAP, which are powerful libraries for creating rich, interactive web experiences.